Top 25 eCommerce Marketing Tools to use in 2020

 This tool allows you to measure user behavior.
 It goes into detail about what users want, what they like and what they don’t base on clicks, taps, and scrolls on your website.

 Identify at what point your customers are leaving the site through conversion funnels.
 Find problems and sort them out before you lose more customers.
 Feedback from customers is important.
-Hotjar helps by putting out surveys and polls so that you can gather feedback real-time from customers about their experience on your site.
+Hotjar helps by putting out surveys and polls so that you can gather feedback in real-time from customers about their experience on your site.

 Tool # 19: CrazyEgg